RanchoReapers/8533_RanchoReapers_2025/README.md

 What Needs to be Done?
 ----
 (In order of importance)
+- Base needs to be replaced.
-- Have Mechanical fix arm and claw -- then mount to robot.
+- Mechanical fixes arm -- then mount to robot.
 IMPORTANT THAT CLAW AND ARM ARE SET TO DESIRED '0' POSITION BEFORE ATTACHMENT!!!!
-- After arm mounted, have Electrical mount all components and SparkMAXes to base.
-Need to get robot legal & competition ready.
+- After arm mounted, Electrical mounts all components and SparkMAXes to base.
 - Modify arm, intake, and claw code to use the Trigger functionality for calling in commands (WPILib docs)
     - Deploy new arm & claw code.
 Test arm, then test claw.
 - For the 2 nested steps, first learn how to simulate a controller